OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### The Keychain

 The iOS Keychain can be used to securely store short, sensitive bits of data, such as encryption keys and session tokens.
 It is implemented as a SQLite database that can only be accessed through the Keychain APIs.
-The Keychain items can be encrypted using the device UID and the user PIN/password (if one has been set by the user).

 On macOS every user application can create as many Keychains as desired and every login account has it's own Keychain.
-The [structure of the Keychain on iOS](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html") is different as there is only one Keychain that is available for all apps.
-Access can however be shared between apps signed by the same developer by using the [access groups feature](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html "Adding capabilities") in the attribute  [`kSecAttrAccessGroup`](https://developer.apple.com/documentation/security/ksecattraccessgroup "Attribute kSecAttrAccessGroup").
+The [structure of the Keychain on iOS](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html") is different, as there is only one Keychain that is available for all apps.
+Access to the items can be shared between apps signed by the same developer by using the [access groups feature](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html "Adding capabilities") in the attribute  [`kSecAttrAccessGroup`](https://developer.apple.com/documentation/security/ksecattraccessgroup "Attribute kSecAttrAccessGroup").
 Access to the Keychain is managed by the `securityd` daemon, which grants access based on the app's `Keychain-access-groups`, `application-identifier` and `application-group` entitlements.

 The [KeyChain API](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "Keychain concepts") consists of the following main operations with self-explanatory names: